osfameron/jekyll-plugins-tutorial/_posts/2015-11-29-jekyll-plugins-tutorial-part-2.markdown

 ### Running the test

-Now we can run the test with:
+Now we can run the test with `rake test` (in the transcript below, I'm running with the `-v` option for "verbose" to get a little extra information):

 {% highlight shell %}
 $ rake test TESTOPTS="-v"